Skip Navigation LinksHome > The ABC of the National Assembly > The Office of MNA > Indemnities and Allowances

 • setting up and updating a website or blog

-Property acquired using MNA allowances remains the property of the Assembly and is recorded in the inventory register of each MNA.
-MNAs must return the property to the Assembly when leaving office.
+Property acquired using MNA allowances remains the property of the Assemblée and is recorded in the inventory register of each MNA.
+MNAs must return the property to the Assemblée when they leave office.

 Members' Budget for Payroll Expenses

-The annual allowance for the reimbursement of MNA staff travel expenses varies according to the group to which the riding belongs.
-For the period from April 1, 2013 to March 31, 2014, the allowance is as follows:
+The annual allowance to reimburse MNA staff travel expenses varies according to the group to which the riding belongs.
+For the period from April 1, 2023 to March 31, 2024, the allowance is as follows:

 Reimbursable expenses include meal and travel expenses and hotel accommodation.